akarshn95/Handwritten_Digit_Recognizer/README.md

 # Handwritten_Digit_Recognizer

-Implemented a convolutional neural network model using TensorFlow and Keras to predict digits from MNSIT dataset of hand-written images.
-The model converts the 2D array of pixels into a 1D array and performs prediction using dense deep learning layers.
-It achieved an accuracy of 98.5%.
+Implemented a Convolutional Neural Network model using TensorFlow and Keras to predict digits from MNIST dataset of hand-written images.
+The model consists of Conv2D layers with max pooling and dropout layers for regularization to avoid overfitting.
+Optimized using adam, it achieved an accuracy of 98.58%.